cvmfs/cvmfsexec/README.md

    /cvmfs, and unmount them when it exits.  singularity may even be run unprivileged from cvmfs from within cvmfsexec (it has to run unprivileged because setuid-root does not work inside a user namespace).
-The main disadvantage is that if the processes are hard-killed (kill -9), mountpoints are left behind and are difficult to clean up.
+   This mode shares the disadvantage that mode 1 has compared to mode 3 in that if the processes are hard-killed, mountpoints are left behind.
 3. On systems where unprivileged namespace fuse mounts are available (newer kernels >= 4.18 as on RHEL8 or >= 3.10.0-1127 as on RHEL 7.8), the `cvmfsexec` command can entirely manage mounting and unmounting